False Positive (film): Plot

 During her baby shower, Lucy realizes that Corgan knows her real name, despite never having shared it.
 Corgan gifts her a copy of a first edition of J. M. Barrie's book Peter Pan and Wendy and Lucy seems to see Peter Pan's shadow morph into a weird expanding bloodstain on the book cover.
 Lucy confronts her and Corgan admits that she now consults Hindle too and that she gave the file to Adrian due to her worry about Lucy's mental state.
 She tells Lucy that Adrian denies he has a safe in his office.
 Lucy experiences contractions and goes to Grace to give birth, discovering she is giving birth to the male twins instead of the female baby.
 Before she can birth the second twin, Grace urges them to a hospital after strong bleeding but Adrian takes her to Hindle, who delivers the second baby.
 Disillusioned and depressed, Lucy talks to Grace but realizes that the image of her as an African-American midwife 'goddess' was unrealistic and elaborated.
 Grace tells Lucy that she must solve her own problem.

 Lucy goes to Hindle's clinic to confront him, where she is shocked to learn Adrian will join Hindle's gynecological practice.
 Lucy sneaks into a secret room labelled "The Lab" in the clinic, where she finds her removed placenta and reduced female fetus.
 Hindle reveals it was his sperm used for inseminating Lucy, as he does with all his patients, believing his genes to be superior.
 He has a refrigerator full of vials of his own sperm which are used to inseminate his female patients and spread his own bloodline further through the world through male births.
 He attempts to drug Lucy but she kicks him and smashes his head with a mirror, then restrains him to a medical chair, after which she is attacked by a nurse, Dawn.
 She drugs Dawn and beats Hindle bloody, destroying his refrigerator full of sperm vials and leaving the office with the fetus.

 Arriving home, she imagines herself releasing the twins to float out the window (a reference to the Peter Pan and Wendy submotif of the narrative).
 When Adrian comes home, he claims that the deal with Hindle would have been good for them both.
-Lucy gives him the twins and orders him to leave.
-She then picks up the female fetus and attempts to breastfeed it, hallucinating that it begins to suckle.
+Unsatisfied, Lucy gives Adrian the twins and orders him to leave.
+She then picks up the female fetus and attempts to breastfeed, hallucinating that it begins to suckle.